Transversely isotropic poroelastic behaviour of the Callovo-Oxfordian claystone: A set of stress-dependent parameters: Materials and Methods

 Undrained conditions during the step increase of $q$ were verified in a single, quick unloading/reloading cycle on specimen DEV2 (Fig. \ref{fig:el:strain_example}).
 We observe a constant stress-strain slope with no hysteresis after the change of loading direction (Fig. \ref{fig:el:stressstrain_example}a).
 In parallel, constant slopes indicating constant $\nu_{u,i}$ are observed in Fig. \ref{fig:el:stressstrain_example}b.
 In a perfectly poroelastic material, a hysteresis can only appear due to time dependent fluid diffusion processes.
 If the loading is fast enough, no diffusion occurs, as the specimen remains in constant undrained conditions.
 In the same test, after the rapid loading (Fig. \ref{fig:el:stressstrain_example}, \ref{fig:el:strain_example}), one can see the additional fluid-dissipation-induced strains with respect to time, as a transient between undrained and drained state.

-For isotropic tests, the measured parameters are hereafter presented with respect to the mean between initial and final effective stress applied during each step test ($\sigma'=\sigma'_{\mathrm{ax}}=\sigma'_{\mathrm{rad}}$).
-All discussed coefficients were measured under unloading or reloading and are therefore supposed to be elastic.
+For isotropic tests \hz{($\sigma'=\sigma'_{\mathrm{ax}}=\sigma'_{\mathrm{rad}}$)}, the measured parameters are hereafter presented with respect to the mean between initial and final effective stress applied during each step test, \hz{i.e. a parameter measured under a step increase from 4.0 to 6.0 MPa is shown as a data-point at 5.0 MPa.} All discussed coefficients were measured under unloading or reloading and are therefore supposed to be elastic.
 Several subsequent step tests were carried out, starting from the initial stress level and then gradually increasing or decreasing the effective stress in each step with an increment of between 1.0 and 5.0 MPa stress (Fig. \ref{fig:el:paths}).
 These ramps are indicated in Tab. \ref{tab:el:overview} with inclined arrow symbols ($\searrow$,$\nearrow$).
 Horizontal arrows ($\rightarrow$) characterise only one step between the indicated effective stresses, which was repeated in the case of a double arrow ($\leftrightarrow$).
 The same applies for the deviatoric tests on specimens DEV1 - DEV3.
-Specimen DEV1 was loaded and unloaded by applying a devatoric load $q$ between 0 and 5 MPa, which was repeated at effective radial stresses $\sigma'_{\mathrm{rad}}$ of 30, 20 and 10 MPa.
-Samples DEV2 and DEV3 were only tested at 11 MPa and 10 MPa effective radial stress, respectively.
+Specimen DEV1 was loaded and unloaded by applying a devatoric load $q$ between 0 and 5 MPa, which was repeated at effective radial stresses $\sigma'_{\mathrm{rad}}$ of 30, 20 and 10 MPa. \hz{Specimens} DEV2 and DEV3 were only tested at 11 MPa and 10 MPa effective radial stress, respectively.
 The resulting parameters are plotted with respect to the average of the inital and final isotropic effective stress $\sigma'$ at each step loading.
-Specimens without any loading path given were not tested under hydro-mechanical experiments.
+Specimens without any loading path \hz{given in Table \ref{tab:el:overview}} were not tested under hydro-mechanical experiments.
 They were either only tested in thermal tests (not discussed here) or had to be abandoned due to technical problems, and are listed only for their data on the swelling upon resaturation.